hojat72elect/Dobby/src/moderngl/README.md

 `Double buffering` : It provides 2 complete color buffers for use in drawing.
 One buffer is displayed while the other one is being drawn into.
-When the drawing is complete, the 2 buffers are swapped so that the one that was being viewed is noew used for drawing.
+When the drawing is complete, the 2 buffers are swapped so that the one that was being viewed is now used for drawing.